Attention Deficit/ Hyperactivity Disorder (AD/HD) is a persistent pattern of inattention

 AD/HD Criteria for Health Professional

-Learn more about documentation requirements on the Disability Services page.
+Learn more about documentation requirements on the Documentation Criteria 101 page.